Hugh-Kumbi/Hugh-Kumbi-Active-Directory-Lab/06-Screenshots/XXIV. Startup-Shutdown Scripts/README.md

 ## 4. ❓ Troubleshooting Startup/Shutdown Scripts

-If the scripts do not run as expected, you can troubleshoot by checking the Event Viewer for any errors, reviewing the script permissions, and ensuring that the correct GPOs are applied to the system.
+When the startup script failed on a test machine, I followed a systematic troubleshooting process.
+First, I checked the **Microsoft-Windows-GroupPolicy/Operational** log in Event Viewer, which revealed a permissions error.
+I then verified the script's NTFS permissions on the sysvol share and used `gpresult /h` to confirm the correct GPO was being applied, which led me to the root cause.

 📸 **Troubleshooting Startup/Shutdown Scripts**